 Some of the key techniques used by this format are diazo (blue line), electrostatic (xerographic), photographic, laser, and inkjet.
 However, with the changing times, the reprographic businesses have started to witness several changing trends as described below:

 Changing business trends

-Modern day businesses are dynamic due to various constraints like changes in customer base, technology, supply and demand etc., and the reprographics business is no different.
+Modern-day businesses are dynamic due to various constraints like changes in customer base, technology, supply and demand etc., and the reprographics business is no different.
 They have to evolve and change based on how different reprography clients conduct their businesses.
-For instance, due to construction industry slowdown, many customers now prefer to print in-house rather than approaching reprography specialists.
-This decentralized printing at the point of use has led to an increase in wide format and easy to use systems, eventually shifting the demand towards low volume and multifunctional network based devices.
+For instance, due to the construction industry slowdown, many customers now prefer to print in-house rather than approaching reprography specialists.
+This decentralized printing at the point of use has led to an increase in wide format and easy to use systems, eventually shifting the demand towards low volume and multifunctional network-based devices.

-Changes in the workflow: Industry experts attribute changes in reprography industry to changing workflow.
-Modern day sophisticated reprography equipment is mostly a combination of copier scanner and printer.
-This changes the structure of workflow as an all inclusive machine saves time, efforts and man hours, improving efficiency.
+Changes in the workflow: Industry experts attribute changes in the reprography industry to changing workflow.
+Modern-day sophisticated reprography equipment is mostly a combination of copier scanner and printer.
+This changes the structure of workflow as an all-inclusive machine saves time, effort and man-hours, improving efficiency.

 Changes in policies, regulations and market space

-While many business trends dominate and change the course of the reprography industry, changes in policies, rules and regulations is also an important determinant of where the industry is going and what to expect.
-Whether it is a crash in the real estate market, or the rising popularity of decentralized work systems, the reprography industry needs to align itself to stay in business and change with changing times.
-With this philosophy, many modern day reprography businesses are opting for alternative businesses.
-These include acting as a franchise for printers and copiers, acting as AEC content managers, offering cloud services like plan-rooms rather than just printing services or even acting as facilities management business to keep their valued clientele onboard, no matter what.
+While many business trends dominate and change the course of the reprography industry, changes in policies, rules and regulations are also an important determinant of where the industry is going and what to expect.
+Whether it is a crash in the real estate market or the rising popularity of decentralized work systems, the reprography industry needs to align itself to stay in business and change with changing times.
+With this philosophy, many modern-day reprography businesses are opting for alternative businesses.
+These include acting as a franchise for printers and copiers, acting as AEC content managers, offering cloud services like plan rooms rather than just printing services or even acting as a facilities management business to keep their valued clientele onboard, no matter what.